freedomofpress/securedrop-protocol/README.md

 }
 ```

-`message_id` is considered secret from the source side, meaning that a `message_id` allows to fetch or delete a message. `message_id` does not give any information about the content of the message, the sender, the rceiver or any other metadata.
+`message_id` is considered secret from the source side, meaning that a `message_id` allows to fetch or delete a message. `message_id` does not give any information about the content of the message, the sender, the receiver or any other metadata.

 ### /message/[message_id]